Mohamed-Y0/Natours/readme.md

 1. `clip-path`: Property creates a clipping region that sets what part of an element should be shown.
 Parts that are inside the region are shown, while those outside are hidden.

+2. `$color-primary: #333` To Define Color Variable in SCSS, To use it `color: $primary-color;`

+3. `lighten()` and `darken()`: Sass provides built-in functions, to adjust the lightness of a color.
+These functions are particularly useful for creating color variations, such as hover states or different shades within a color palette.

 ---

 ## Theory Lectures